Resampling schemes in population annealing: Numerical and theoretical results: Asymptotic analysis

 The reason we use the asymptotic estimator, is that $\lim_{R\rightarrow\infty}\sigma^2(r_k^{(i)})$ can be calculated [using Eq.~(\ref{equ:riVariance})] and thus $\rho_t$ can be evaluated [using Eq.~(\ref{equ:imprEstRhoT})] in the limit $R\rightarrow\infty$ which otherwise is not possible.
 When resampling a population from inverse temperature $\beta$ to $\beta+\Delta\beta$, $\tau$ for a replica with energy $E$ is given by

+In Eq.~(\ref{equ:tauFromEnergy}) we deliberately omitted a factor of $R/R_i$, which for population-size preserving methods equals one and otherwise approaches one as $R\rightarrow\infty$.
 As above equation is a one-to-one mapping from $E$ to $\tau$ for fixed $\beta$ and $\Delta\beta$ and since the energy distribution in the $d=2$ Ising model is exactly known, the distribution of the $\tau$'s can easily be obtained.
 This allows for straightforward computation of the weight variance, $\sigma^2(\tau)$.

 As for the calculation of the second term in Eq.~(\ref{equ:riVariance}), the sampling variance $\SV(\beta,\Delta\beta)$, this will in principle depend on the full set of $\{\tau_k\}$ for the entire population of $R_i$ replicas.
-For example when using the systematic or stratified resampling method, the sampling variance of replica $m$ specifically depends on the sum all $\tau_k$'s for $k \in \{0,\dots,m-1\}$ as well as $\tau_m$ itself.
-In the following we denote $\sv_m = \langle \tau_m - r_m \rangle_{\{\tau_k\}}$ as the sampling variance of a specific replica $m$ which in principle also depends on the full set of $\{\tau_k\}$ and is related to the previously defined $\SV$ through Eq.~(\ref{equ:asymptotic-sampling-variance}) given below.
+For example when using the systematic or stratified resampling method, the sampling variance of replica $m$ specifically depends on $\sum_{k=1}^{m-1}\tau_k$'s as well as $\tau_m$ itself.
+In the following we denote $\sv_m = \langle (\tau_m - r_m)^2 \rangle_{\{\tau_k\}}$ as the sampling variance of a specific replica $m$ which in principle also depends on the full set of $\{\tau_k\}$ and is related to the previously defined $\SV$ through Eq.~(\ref{equ:asymptotic-sampling-variance}) given below.
 We can approximate $\sv_m$ as a function of a single $\tau_m$ for the various methods as follows (and as in this approximation $\sv_m$ only depends on its own $\tau_m$ we omit the index $m$):

 For multinomial and Poisson one obtains